A Short History of the Evangelistic Appeal part 2

 © 2011 Church History Blog / Lex Loizides

-Colonialism and Christian Mission
+Colonialism and Christian Mission in India

 WIlliam Wilberforce - an unfinished work